tacitdynamics/tacitdynamics.github.io/foldersync/help.md

 **Examples**

+**Include or exclude a file abc.txt**<br/>
+Use filter of type "File name equals" with value "abc.txt".

+**Include or exclude all files of type avi**<br/>
+Use filter of type "File extension" with value "avi".

-**Include or exclude a folder xyz in rootfolder and all its sub folders**<br/>
+**Include or exclude a specific folder xyz and all its sub folders**<br/>
-Use folder filter of type "startswith" with value "/mnt/sdcard/rootfolder/xyz".
+Use filter of type "Folder name starts with" with value "/mnt/sdcard/rootfolder/xyz".

-**Include a folder xyz in rootfolder and all its files, but not its subfolders**<br/>
+**Include a specific folder xyz and all files in this folder, but not its subfolders**<br/>
-Use folder filter of type "equals" with value "/mnt/sdcard/rootfolder/xyz".
+Use filter of type "Folder name equals" with value "/mnt/sdcard/rootfolder/xyz".

 **Include any folder named xyz and all files in those folders, but not their subfolders**<br/>
-Use folder filter of type "equals" with value "xyz".
+Use filter of type "Folder name equals" with value "xyz".

 ## Syncing